COMPARISON · MAY 8, 2026 · UPDATED JUNE 7, 2026 · 8 MIN READ

 Which model has the longest output?

 Sora 2, Sora 2 Pro, and Kling 3.0 max at 10s.
 Veo 3.1 maxes at 8s.
-For longer videos, chain multiple clips with consistent prompts (Vivix supports prompt chaining).
+For longer videos, chain multiple clips with consistent prompts (getvivix supports prompt chaining).

 Can I use these models for commercial work?

-Yes — all three providers grant commercial-use rights to paying customers.
-Vivix passes those rights through.
+Yes — all three providers grant commercial-use rights to paying customers. getvivix passes those rights through.
 See our Terms for specifics.

 Do you have Runway too?

 Yes.
-Runway Gen-4.5 (and earlier Gen-3 Alpha and Gen-3 Turbo) are all in Vivix.
-Read Vivix vs Runway for the head-to-head with Runway specifically.
+Runway Gen-4.5 (and earlier Gen-3 Alpha and Gen-3 Turbo) are all in getvivix.
+Read getvivix vs Runway for the head-to-head with Runway specifically.

 Try it yourself